bigideaafrica/polaris/README.md

 This repository contains distribution packages for the Polaris Node Manager application, organized by version.

-## 🚀 Latest Version: v2.0.1
+## 🚀 Latest Version: v2.0.2

-**Polaris Node Manager v2.0.1** brings significant under-the-hood improvements, focusing on SSH reliability, automated hardware detection, and resource management alignment.
+**Polaris Node Manager v2.0.2** introduces a completely redesigned connection system with enhanced security, streamlined SSH key management, and improved user experience.

-### 🆕 What's New in v2.0.1
+### 🆕 What's New in v2.0.2
-- **SSH Overhaul**: Replaced `electron-ssh2` with direct OpenSSH calls for improved stability and security.
+- **API-Based Connection System**: Replaced traditional SSH connections with a more robust API-based approach for better reliability and security.
-- **Automated Hardware Detection**: Integrated `detect_compute_specs.py` for automatic remote hardware detection (CPU, GPU, RAM, Storage), replacing previous manual methods.
+- **Simplified SSH Key Management**: Direct key input via text area, eliminating the need to specify file paths while maintaining "Load from File" option.
-- **Enhanced Connection Flow**: Updated SSH connection process to utilize the new Python-based hardware detection.
+- **Enhanced Security**: More secure private key handling with improved authentication flow.
-- **Resource Deletion Verified**: Confirmed compute resource deletion functionality aligns with Firebase API.
+- **Streamlined UI**: Simplified workflow for adding and connecting to remote machines with better error messages and connection feedback.

 ### Key Features from v2.0.0 (Still Included)
 - **Multi-Machine Management**: Register and manage multiple mining rigs under a single UID